mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

 the `.templating` part.

-These topics are also useful while reading the `render_template` examples:
+These subjects go along with the `render_template` code examples:

 * [template engines](/template-engines.html), specifically [Jinja2](/jinja2.html)
 * [Flask](/flask.html) and the concepts for [web frameworks](/web-frameworks.html)